Elizabeth Bruce: Legitimacy

-When Sir David Dalrymple was shown one of the charters he promised to correct future editions of his publication.
+When Dalrymple was shown one of the charters he promised to correct future editions of his publication.
 Dalrymple died in 1792 and the correction was never made.
 Subsequent publications have adopted his omission and propagated the error.

 Personal life

-Elizabeth's birth date is unknown, but it is said that Elizabeth de Burgh died in 1327.
-Although, Elizabeth Bruce was certainly alive in 1364 when her brother King David II reconfirmed the estates which Elizabeth and her husband owned.
-But her death still remains unknown.
+Elizabeth's birth date is unknown, but her mother Elizabeth de Burgh is thought to have died in 1327.
+Although Elizabeth Bruce was certainly alive in 1364 when her brother King David II reconfirmed the estates which Elizabeth and her husband owned, her death date remains unknown.

 Given the chronology of her life, it is assumed that she was the daughter of Elizabeth de Burgh and that she got her first name from her mother.

 Burial vault

 Elizabeth Bruce and Sir Walter Oliphant commissioned a cover to the Oliphant (Olifard and Olifaunt) tomb.
 This cover was made of Tournai marble and is one of the finest incised monuments of its kind in Scotland.
 The slab can be dated by the design of the armour of the recumbent figure of Sir William Oliphant (Olifaunt/Olifard) to circa 1360.
-Sir William Oliphant, was the father of Elizabeth's husband Walter, and died in 1329, some thirty years prior to the creation of the Tournai marble slab depicting him.
+Oliphant was the father of Elizabeth's husband Walter, and died in 1329, some thirty years prior to the creation of the Tournai marble slab depicting him.
 The most likely reason for the creation of the effigy was to create a tomb fit for a princess (Elizabeth).
 Elizabeth and her husband would eventually be buried there.